Lee Chin: Faythe Harriers

 Chin joined the Faythe Harriers club at a young age and played in all grades at juvenile and underage levels, enjoying championship success at under-21 level in 2012.
 Chin previously played football for St. Mary's and the Sarsfields.

 During a 2011 game against Duffry Rovers, Chin was the target of racist name-calling by two Duffry Rovers players who were later suspended from the team.
 Wexford GAA chairman Diarmuid Devereux condemned the incident, saying such incidents "cannot be tolerated".

 On 14 October 2012, Chin was at left wing-back when Faythe Harriers faced Oulart-the Ballagh in the Wexford Senior Championship final.
-He ended the game on the losing side following a 2-12 to 0-13 victory for Oulart.
+He ended the game on the losing side following a 2–12 to 0–13 victory for Oulart.

 Wexford

 Minor and under-21

 Chin first lined out for Wexford as a member of the minor team during the 2010 Leinster Championship.
-He made his first appearance on 1 May 2010 when he lined out at centre-back in a 3-21 to 2-17 defeat of Offaly.
-Chin's minor tenure ended on 26 June when Wexford suffered a 1-16 to 1-15 semi-final defeat by Dublin.
+He made his first appearance on 1 May 2010 when he lined out at centre-back in a 3–21 to 2–17 defeat of Offaly.
+Chin's minor tenure ended on 26 June when Wexford suffered a 1–16 to 1-15 semi-final defeat by Dublin.

 Chin was drafted onto the Wexford under-21 team for the 2011 Leinster Championship.
-He made his first appearance in that grade on 6 June 2011 when he scored 0-02 from midfield in a 1-19 to 0-10 defeat of Offaly.
+He made his first appearance in that grade on 6 June 2011 when he scored 0-02 from midfield in a 1–19 to 0–10 defeat of Offaly.

 Chin was eligible for the minor grade again the following season.
-On 11 July 2013, he won a Leinster Championship medal after scoring a point from midfield in Wexford's 1-21 to 0-21 defeat of Kilkenny in the final.
+On 11 July 2013, he won a Leinster Championship medal after scoring a point from midfield in Wexford's 1–21 to 0–21 defeat of Kilkenny in the final.

 Senior

 Chin made his first appearance for the Wexford senior team on 24 February 2013.
-He lined out at left wing-back in a 2-15 to 0-16 defeat of Carlow in the National League.
+He lined out at left wing-back in a 2–15 to 0–16 defeat of Carlow in the National League.
 Chin made his first Leinster Championship on 8 June when he came on as a substitute for Ciarán O'Shaughnessy at midfield in a 1-17 apiece draw with Dublin.

 Chin was named GAA/GPA Player of the Month for July 2014.

 On 2 July 2017, Chin lined out in his first Leinster final.
 He was selected at centre-forward but spent much of the game against Galway at midfield.
-Chin scored four points in the 0-29 to 1-17 defeat.
+Chin scored four points in the 0–29 to 1–17 defeat.

 On 20 January 2018, Chin was named amongst the substitutes when Wexford faced Kilkenny in the Walsh Cup final.
 He was introduced as a half-time substitute for Jack Guiney and scored a point from play in the 1-24 apiece draw.
 Wexford won the subsequent free-taking shoot-out, with Chin claiming his first silverware at senior level with Wexford.

+On 8 April 2023, a charity hurling match between Wexford and Tipperary was ended prematurely after Chin suffered racial abuse from the stands.
+A full investigation was launched.